 (n.) something which hinders or troubles

-As ingenious a story as this is, it is of course completely untrue.
+As ingenious a story as this is, it is completely untrue.
 (Not least because this would have likely given us the word “capihand” rather than handicap.)
 In fact the true origin of the word lies in an old method of trading goods called “hand-in-cap”, the origins of which date back as far as the fourteenth century at least.

 Imagine there are two traders who want to exchange goods, but who are unsure about the relative value of the items they’re looking to swap.
 In a “hand-in-cap” trade, they would turn to a third party—essentially, a kind of umpire—who would take a look at the items up for exchange and assess their value.
 If he thought there were any kind of discrepancy between the two, he’d come up with a price (called the “odds”, or the “boot”) that the owner of the cheaper lot would then have to add into the exchange to make it fair.